Functional Integral Approach to $C^*$-algebraic Quantum Mechanics II: Symplectic Quantum Mechanics: Conclusion

-It is significant that the dynamics of these observables is governed by the same group they help generate.
+It is significant that the dynamics of $\mathfrak{Z}_+\oplus \mathfrak{P}$ is governed by the same group they help generate.
 In fact, for any dynamical evolution of a system, $\mathfrak{P}$ will in general change according to the adjoint group action.
 From this perspective, it is natural to guess that the ten generators contained in $\mathfrak{Z}_{-}$ have something to do with inertia.
-Similarly, the ten generators comprising $\mathfrak{Z}_+$ appear to represent $10$-d configuration space that we interpret as four linear dimensions and six directed-area `dimensions'.\footnote{There are clearly implications regarding entropy content and transfer if a volume element in a $4$-d space can be characterized by the six directed-area `dimensions' --- especially if their associated observables encode vortex-like dynamics.} These momentum-type and position-type operators will not remain static in general.
-It is tempting to interpret this as quantum gravity --- as least as a toy model.
-Moreover, the $\mathfrak{U}(4)$ subalgebra contains $16$ gauge bosons.
-Again it is tempting to compare the $9+1$ bosons coming from $U(4)\supset U(3)\times U(1)$ with the $SU(3)\times U(1)$ of the Standard model and the remaining $6$ with broken $SU(2)$ massive gauge bosons and their anti-particles.
-There is, of course, an excess of one (supposedly massless) gauge boson.
+Similarly, the ten generators comprising $\mathfrak{Z}_+$ generate a $10$-d configuration space that we interpret as four linear dimensions and six directed-area `dimensions'.\footnote{There are clearly implications regarding entropy content and transfer if a volume element in a $4$-d space can be characterized by the six directed-area `dimensions' --- especially if their associated observables encode vortex-like dynamics.} These momentum-type and position-type operators will not remain static in general.
+It is tempting to interpret this as quantum gravity --- at least as a toy model.